Earn your online music education degree from Southern Miss!

 You know music is your passion, and you want to share that passion with your students.
 You know the time and dedication that goes into mastering your art.
 Simply put, you just want more.
 You are ready to share your knowledge and skills with the world, but being a classroom student doesn’t fit into your busy schedule.
 Let Online at Southern Miss bring the classroom to you!
-We can help you reach your goal without ever stepping inside of a traditional classroom with our fully online music education degree.
+We can help you reach your goal without ever stepping inside of a traditional classroom with our fully online Music Education degree.

-Our Master’s in Music Education program is designed specifically for individuals who are currently teaching or involved in the professional world and want to earn their Master’s in Music Education degree from anywhere… at any time.
+Our Master’s in Music Education program is designed specifically for individuals who are currently teaching or involved in the professional world and want to earn their Master’s in Music Education degree from anywhere, at any time.
 This convenient and affordable online degree gives you the tools to improve your teaching techniques, and offers you the opportunity to address topics that are relevant in music education today.
 Online at Southern Miss is bringing the classroom to you.
 This is your life, plus college.

-- Assistant/Associate Professor (most require a PhD or DMA)
+- Assistant/Associate Professor

-- Music Faculty (community college, junior college, regional college)
+- Music Faculty

-- Community Outreach and Civic Instructional Specialist
+- Community Outreach and Civic Instructional

 - Music and Liturgy Minister

 - Art, Music, Occupational, or Recreational Therapist

 - Group Facilitator